newatoms/beta/_private/costumer-acquisition/list-potential-costumers.md

 * [Markthallen](http://www.foodhallen.nl/home.html): Have no blog.
 So, maybe a good opportunity for us?
 A lot of subjects.
 * [Zonnefabriek](http://www.zonnefabriek.nl/): have no blog.
 * [Stach](http://www.stach-food.nl/index.php?page=Home#r): bigger than we thought (9 shops).
 They have no blog whatsoever.
+Their social media is filled with there product and there costomers.
+We could give more insight about there product's
-* [Inoniqa](http://www.ioniqa.com/news/): First company that can remove the collor out of P.E.T when recycling, giveing it a much broader use.
+* [Inoniqa](http://www.ioniqa.com/news/): First company that can remove the collor out of P.E.T when recycling, giving it a much broader use.
 They only have a news blog.
+* [AFK](http://www.amsterdamsfondsvoordekunst.nl/): Small cultural fund, have no blog or "succes" stories.
+With the changing perception towards cultural funds it could be interesting to have a blog about costomer experiences.

 ## Personal Contact's